 - 1. Smart-M3 Ontology to Python API Generator: First of all, the ontologies to be used need to be converted automatically to their corresponding Python classes.
-For this purpose, our Ontology Library [4] is used, generating classes for each Ontology class together with their properties and methods. - 2.
+For this purpose, our Ontology Library [3] is used, generating classes for each Ontology class together with their properties and methods. - 2.
 Programming Knowledge Processors: When the Ontology Library has generated the needed classes with the included middleware, containing getters and setters methods, this middleware already abstracts the communication with the SIB allowing programming of KPs.
 The generated EmptyKP.py file can be used as a starting template; instance declarations automatically translate to RDF insertions into the SIB (after committing changes).
-This allows other applications connected to the same Smart Space to know about the existence of those individuals and to interact with them. - 3.
-Python Rules for Smart Space programming: Since the previous middleware still requires a considerable number of calls before achieving interaction with the repository, as well as working with specific namespaces, PythonRules provides a higher abstraction layer for fast specification and configuration of the Smart Space's behavior.
+This allows other applications connected to the same Smart Space to know about the existence of those individuals and to interact with them.